Maldives Central Atolls (8 Days / 7 Nights - 18 Dives)

 Days 2-7

-For many, the highlight of a visit to the Deep South are the apex predators at Fuvahmulah Island.
-Be prepared for awesome encounters with thresher sharks, oceanic whitetips and tiger sharks.
-Here you’ll dive with a variety of large predators as they hunt the abundant smaller fish.
-Whitetip reef and grey reef sharks, mola mola, sailfish, whale sharks, and schools of tuna are frequently seen.
+For many, the highlight of a visit to the Deep South is encountering apex predators at Fuvahmulah Island.
+Divers can expect sightings of thresher sharks, oceanic whitetips, and tiger sharks.
+The area is home to a range of large species hunting among abundant smaller fish.
+Whitetip and grey reef sharks, mola mola, sailfish, whale sharks, and schools of tuna are also frequently spotted.

 Please note that on the last full day of the trip there will be only 2 dives before the liveaboard travels to port.